altanai/webrtc/README.md

 ### 2. File-share

-Uses the RTCDataConnection API from WebRTC to excahnge files peer to peer.
+Uses the RTCDataConnection API from WebRTC to exchange files peer to peer.
 Progress bar is displayed for the chunks of file transferrred out of total number of chunks.
 Many different kindes of file transfer have been tested such as media files ( mp3 , mp4 ) , text or pdf files , microsoft pr libra office dicuments , images ( jpg , png etc ) etc .

-File share widgets creates uses 2 conatiners - File Share and File List .
+File share widgets creates uses 2 containers - File Share and File List .
 If the dom ids of the container are not present on the page , the SDK crestes default conainers and appends them to page

 The list of files with buttons to view , hide or remove them from file viewers are in file Viewer container .
-Displaying or playing the text or media files happens in file share conainer , which also has button to maximize , minimize the viewer window or in case of images to rotate them.
+Displaying or playing the text or media files happens in file share container , which also has button to maximize , minimize the viewer window or in case of images to rotate them.

 For divided file share container
 ```